core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A special security group named "NoSec" identifies group communication without any security at the transport layer nor at the CoAP layer.
 Further details on identifying a security group are provided in {{sec-groupnaming-sec}}.

 ### Relations Between Group Types ## {#sec-groupdef-grouprelations}
-Using the above group type definitions, a CoAP group communication message sent by an endpoint can be represented as a tuple that contains one instance of each group type:
+Using the above group type definitions, a CoAP group communication message sent by an endpoint can be associated with a tuple that contains one instance of each group type:

     (application group, CoAP group, security group)